linear-rpc/linear-fcgi/README.md

 ## Overview

-a FastCGI application that converts ajax into TCP.
 This application enable to connect and forward messages to a msgpack-rpc(TCP) server from IE etc. that is unable to use WebSocket protocol.

 ### Notice